Samizo-AITL/zenn-articles/articles/en/02_control/11_aitl_a_type_limit.md

 title: Adaptive Control Can Work, but Cannot Be Guaranteed — The Limit of A-Type
 ---

-# 🧪 【Control:11】Adaptive Control Can Work, but Cannot Be Guaranteed
+# 【Control】🧪 11.
+Adaptive Control Can Work, but Cannot Be Guaranteed
 ## — The Reached Limit of A-Type
 topics: ["control", "adaptive control", "PID", "FSM", "reliability"]